-Introduction
+1. Introduction

 Currently the supply chain (SC) is an important issue in every industry, both manufacturing and services, due to supply chain management is a key success factor for a company to be a market leader in the industry (Lee, 2004).
 Various frameworks and systems have been proposed by researchers to enhance the supply chain concept.
-But amid the devel-opment of the study, the researchers confronted with the fact of increasing complexity of the cult of business, due to the sharpening of business com-petition and rapid technological progress.
+But amid the development of the study, the researchers confronted with the fact of increasing complexity of the cult of business, due to the sharpening of business competition and rapid technological progress.
 Responding to the latest developments, increasingly felt the need to continue to develop the supply chain concept in the context of flexibility.
 There are seventeen enablers distinguished ISM approach has been applied to analyze the flexibility of the supply chain.
 It has helped in deciding the driver power and reliance of all enablers.
 Variations in demand, security, and delayed product differentiation have a powerful driver towards strategic interests.
 There are a few enablers that have a low power driver and a low reliance as the flexibility of the manufacturing system, alternative arrangements are logistics, cultural and linguistic compatibility, economic stability, and flexibility of location.
-Flexibility and versatility source suppliers have high enablers and to know whether influence one or more other enablers.
+Flexibility and versatility source suppliers have high dependency, but a low power driver.
+ISM hierarchy is very helpful to discover the relationship between the enablers and to know whether influence one or more other enablers.
 This paper uses the literature approach related concept of supply chain flexibility, particularly in the manufacturing industry.
 This paper is supported by a number of articles related to the supply chain and the flexibility that was written by researchers which the review period 2006-2015 is expected to contribute to the development of supply chain flexibility in the future.

 Supply chain involves a broad spectrum and deep, but in this writing is more focused on several sub-topics, including:

+- Supply chain

-- Demana and supply enam
+- Demand and supply chain

 - Supply chain governance

 - Sustainable supply chain

 - Supply chain flexibility

 - Supply chain bias

-Methodology Review
+2. Methodology Review

-Source of readings to conduct a review of the literature included fifteen scientific journal articles that are treated as the main source.
-Due to the nature of the supply chain is multidisciplinary, it is still necessary to add other supporting literature related to the topic of demand and supply chain, supply chain governance, sustainable supply chain and supply chain bias.
+Source of readings to conduct a review of the literature included fifteens scientific journal articles that are treated as the main source.
+Due to the nature of the supply chain is multi-disciplinary, it is still necessary to add other supporting literature related to the topic of demand and supply chain, supply chain governance, sustainable supply chain and supply chain bias.